 Couples counseling can be a helpful way to address a variety of issues, including conflict resolution, developing more effective communications skills, work on rebuilding a relationship after infidelity and many other issues that can arise within the context of a relationship.

-This service is available to all students and their partner.
-Your partner does not need to be a UWF student in order to participate.
+This service is available to all currently enrolled UWF students.
+Relationship partners need to be UWF students in order to participate.

 Unexpressed thoughts and feelings are a major reason why people experience difficulties and distress in their lives.
 Expressing yourself in a safe and supportive environment is an important part of group therapy and strongly affects how much you will be helped.
 The climate of trust provided by the group promotes an environment where members feel safe to share their struggles and work collaboratively to understand one another.